 During an initial assessment we would discuss your presenting issue and whether counselling would be a suitable option for you.
-We would also discuss whether you felt comfortable in talking to me, as being at ease with your therapist, is crucial to establishing a good therapeutic relationship.
+We would also discuss whether you felt comfortable talking to me, as being at ease with your therapist is crucial to establishing a good therapeutic relationship.

 Generally speaking Short-Term therapy deals with issues that have surfaced recently in your life, and may need only a short course of therapy, for you to once again gain control in your life.
 This course of therapy usually lasts between 6-12 sessions.

 If you have been experiencing difficulties for a long period of time, or there has been some traumatic event in your life, then you may wish to attend for a longer course of therapy.
 This enables us to explore the issue in greater detail, whilst also allowing you a longer period to find solutions, or perhaps, gain a deeper sense of understanding and acceptance.
 During therapy, we will periodically have review sessions, to establish how the therapy is going and if anything needs to be addressed.
 This includes working towards a planned ending.

 Some of the most common issues brought to therapy:

 I have received specialist training in the following: